cube3power/atsd/rule-engine/window.md

 Time-based windows store samples received within the specified time interval.
 The number of samples in such windows is not limited.

-The start of the interval is initially set to current time minus the window length, and is constantly incremented as the time goes by.
-Such windows are often called _sliding_ windows.
-If the timestamp of the incoming command is equal or greater than the window start time, the command is added to the window.
+The start of the interval is initially set to current time minus the window length, and is constantly incremented as the time passes, these windows are sometimes refered to as _sliding_ windows.
+If the timestamp of the incoming command is equal to or greater than the window start time, the command is added to the window.

-> The **end** time in time-based windows is not set (in particular, it is not set to current time) and the window will accept commands with future timestamps unless they're discarded with the [Time filter](filters.md#time-filter) or [filter expression](filters.md#filter-expression) such as `timestamp <= now.getMillis() + 60000`.
+> The **end** time in time-based windows is not set (in particular, it is not set to current time) and the window will accept commands with future timestamps unless they are to be discarded with the [Time filter](filters.md#time-filter) or [filter expression](filters.md#filter-expression) such as `timestamp <= now.getMillis() + 60000`.

-Old commands are automatically removed from the window once their timestamp is before the window start time.
+Old commands are automatically removed from the window once their timestamp is earlier than the defined window start time.

 ![Time Based Window](images/time_based_window3.png)

 ## Window Status

-The response actions are triggered on window status changes.
+Response actions are triggered on window status changes.

-As the new data is received and old data is removed from the window, the rule engine re-evaluates the condition which can cause the status of the current window to change, triggering response actions.
+As new data is received and old data is removed from the window, the rule engine re-evaluates the condition which can cause the status of the current window to change, triggering response actions.

 ### Initial Status

-New windows are created based on incoming data and no historical data is loaded from the database, unless 'Load History' setting is turned on.
+New windows are created based on incoming data, no historical data is loaded from the database unless the 'Load History' setting is turned on.

 The window for the given [grouping](grouping.md) key is created when the first matching command is received by the rule engine.